 - The Council's performance of these functions shall take into account the Department of Health and Human Services' Physical Activity Guidelines for Americans, including consideration for youth with disabilities.

 - The Council members shall function as liaisons and spokespersons on behalf of the Council to relevant State, local, and private entities, and share information about the work of the Council in order to advise the Secretary regarding opportunities to extend and improve physical activity, fitness, sports, and nutrition programs and services at the State, local, and national levels.

 AGENCY OR OFFICIAL TO WHOM THE COUNCIL REPORTS

-The Council shall advise the President, through the Secretary, concerning progress in carrying out the provisions of Executive Order 13265, as amended by Executive Order 13824.
+The Council shall advise the President, through the Secretary, concerning progress in carrying out the provisions of Executive Order 13265, as amended, as further amended by Executive Order 14048.